dmilos/cpp_proposal/lex.md

    #### III.2.1.C.a description
    If there is a need for iterating by using range-based loop.
    `token_iterator` will make something able to iterate by using range-based for loop.
+   Implementation might be by using function or class.

    #### III.2.1.C.b Definition